Pauline Gräfin von Württemberg1

 Richard John Hely Hutchinson, 4th Earl of Donoughmore of Knocklofty was born on 4 April 1823.2 He was the son of John Hely Hutchinson, 3rd Earl of Donoughmore of Knocklofty and Hon.
 Margaret Gardiner.2 He married Thomasina Jocelyn Steele, daughter of Walter Steele and Mary Sophia Jocelyn, on 7 April 1847.2 He died on 22 February 1866 at age 42.2

-He gained the rank of officer in the service of the 98th Foot.2 He gained the rank of Lieutenant-Colonel in 1849 in the service of the South Tipperary Militia.2 He succeeded to the title of 4th Viscount Donoughmore of Knocklofty, co.
-Tipperary [I., 1797] on 14 September 1851.2 He succeeded to the title of 4th Earl of Donoughmore of Knocklofty [I., 1800] on 14 September 1851.1 He succeeded to the title of 5th Baron Donoughmore of Knocklofty, co.
-Tipperary [I., 1783] on 14 September 1851.2 He succeeded to the title of 4th Viscount Hutchinson of Knocklofty, co.
-Tipperary [U.K., 1821] on 14 September 1851.2 He held the office of Vice-President of the Board of Trade in 1858.2 He was invested as a Privy Counsellor (P.C.) in 1858.2 He held the office of President of the Board of Trade in 1859.2
+He gained the rank of officer in the 98th Foot.2 He gained the rank of Lieutenant-Colonel in 1849 in the South Tipperary Militia.2 He succeeded as the 4th Viscount Donoughmore of Knocklofty, co.
+Tipperary [I., 1797] on 14 September 1851.2 He succeeded as the 4th Earl of Donoughmore of Knocklofty [I., 1800] on 14 September 1851.1 He succeeded as the 5th Baron Donoughmore of Knocklofty, co.
+Tipperary [I., 1783] on 14 September 1851.2 He succeeded as the 4th Viscount Hutchinson of Knocklofty, co.
+Tipperary [U.K., 1821] on 14 September 1851.2 He held the office of Vice-President of the Board of Trade in 1858.2 He was appointed Privy Counsellor (P.C.) in 1858.2 He held the office of President of the Board of Trade in 1859.2

 Children of Richard John Hely Hutchinson, 4th Earl of Donoughmore of Knocklofty and Thomasina Jocelyn Steele